Estate Planning Terms - In Plain English

 2. Probate

 Probate is the legal process of settling someone’s estate after they die.
-The court confirms the will is valid, oversees payment of debts and taxes, and ensures assets are distributed properly
+The court confirms the will is valid (if there is a will), oversees payment of debts and taxes, and ensures assets are distributed properly

 In simple terms: Probate is the court-supervised process of carrying out a will.